Halloween Gingerbread Men

 TOP TIP: If the embossing bakes out, gently press the stamp into the baked cookies while they are still soft and warm; then leave to cool.

-Handy Hints for the perfect gingerbread
+Handy hints for Halloween gingerbread men

 View my Amazon shopping list with equipment and ingredients.